dagster-io/dagster/python_modules/dagster/README.md

   <img width="432" alt="An example asset graph as rendered in the Dagster UI" src="https://github.com/dagster-io/dagster/assets/654855/5b302b1b-4cc9-49bf-8689-232f7de87d31">
 </p>

-Dagster is built to be used at every stage of the data development lifecycle - local development, unit tests, integration tests, staging environments, all the way up to production.
+Dagster is built to be used at every stage of the data development lifecycle - local development, unit tests, integration tests, acceptance testing, staging environments, all the way up to production.

 ## Quick Start: